AND SUPPORT OVER 249 ZIMBABWEAN TRADITIONAL MUSICIANS.

 A traditional repertoire of hundreds of pieces is transmitted from generation to generation, and pieces popular today are known to have been played over 700 years ago.
 At traditional Zimbabwean ceremonies (mapira), ancestors are called by performing their favorite songs; thus, the same pieces are retained in the repertoire over the centuries.

-During MBIRA's 1st 14 years, our sales of field recordings generated over $185,000* for over 235 Zimbabwean musicians, and our sales of mbiras generated over $452,000 for 19 Zimbabwean instrument makers.
+During MBIRA's 1st 15 years, our sales of field recordings generated over $200,000 for 249 Zimbabwean musicians, and our sales of mbiras generated over HALF A MILLION DOLLARS for 19 Zimbabwean instrument makers.

 A gift option: